 Local

-ORLANDO, Fla. — Channel 9 meteorologists are tracking Hurricane Helene as it continues to gain strength in the Gulf of Mexico.
+ORLANDO, Fla. — Channel 9 meteorologists are tracking Hurricane Helene as it made landfall near the Big Bend in Florida.

 WATCH CHANNEL 9 EYEWITNESS NEWS